pixelastic/norska/README.md

 `./src/script.js` is the JavaScript entrypoint.
 It will be compiled through Babel and Webpack to produce one file.

-Other static assets found in `./src` will be copied to `./dist`, keeping the same directory structure.
+Static assets are copied from source to destination without any transformation, and keeping the same directory structure.

 ### Watch